Code-Screen/Code-Screen.github.io/docs/request-improvements-on-candidates-result.md

 # Requesting Improvements

-If a candidate completes a CodeScreen test but fails, you can give them a "second shot" by requesting improvements on their solution.
+If a candidate completes a CodeScreen assessment but fails, you can give them a "second shot" by requesting improvements on their solution.

 To do this, follow these instructions: